charliecalvert/CloudNotes/Assignments/React/UnitTestsAddress.md

 ## Add firstName test

-Before we create a first name, let's write a test to see if it exists.
+Before we create a first name, let's write a test in **App.test.js** to see if it exists.
 The test will fail at first.
 Our goal in the next section is to get the test to pass.

 ```javascript
 it('renders and displays the default first name', () => {